-Register here to attend an upcoming virtual open house on the third Monday of each month at 7:00 p.m.
+Register here to attend an upcoming virtual open house on the first Monday of each month at 7:00 p.m.
 (EST).

-Seriously consider applying to our Ph.D. program if you would like to advance in your career as a leader, researcher and academician.
+Seriously consider applying to our Ph.D. program if you would like to advance in your career as a leader, researcher, and academician.
 With courses designed to fit your schedule, the program is aimed at the working professional who may not be able to relocate for full-time study.
-Our program is offered in a primarily online platform distance education format with some scheduled on-campus sessions.
-Students travel to the our beautiful main campus in South Florida once each semester for a long weekend of coursework.
-The rest of the semester's coursework is completed through online learning technology, asynchronous discussion postings, and live voice discussions.
-There is a one-week on-campus Summer Research Institute, a research residency requirement, and a qualifying process prior to starting your dissertation.
-You will visit us for an on-campus new student orientation and in-processing before the start of the first term to help prepare you for the program of studies.
-The Ph.D. program and curriculum includes OT core courses, multi-disciplinary core courses, electives, research residency, qualifying process, and completion of a dissertation study and report.
+Our program is offered in an online distance education format with only two required on-campus visits during the curriculum.
+Each on-campus visit is between 2-4 days in duration.
+During the curriculum, Ph.D. students are required to travel to our beautiful main campus in South Florida once during their first year of coursework and a second time during either their 2nd or 3rd year of coursework (depending on their course sequence).
+The rest of the semesters are completed entirely online through online learning technology, asynchronous discussion postings, and live voice discussions.
+There is a research residency requirement and a qualifying process prior to starting your dissertation phase.
+Your dissertation phase can be completed entirely online from a distance.
+The Ph.D. program and curriculum includes OT core courses, multi-disciplinary research design core courses, electives, qualifying process, research residency, and completion of a dissertation study and report.

 Please go to Admissions Requirements and Procedures to view our admissions information.